-Women's Words on March 15, 2015 featured Duluthian Dianna Hunter reading her short story, "Why Not Minot?"
+Women's Words on March 15, 2015 featured Duluthian Dianna Hunter reading, "Why Not Minot?" an excerpt from a memoir in progress.

 Recently retired from coordinating the Women's and Gender Studies program at UW-Superior, Dianna Hunter gardens, catches rainwater, and shovels snow on the Duluth hillside.
 A former dairy farmer, farmer's advocate, and participant in back-to-the-land, lesbian-feminist farm experiments, she is also the author of a book of oral history accounts of the 1980s farm crisis, Breaking Hard Ground: Stories of the Minnesota Farm Advocates, and of fiction, nonfiction, and journalism published in various national and regional journals.